Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Simulation Examples

 Next, we consider a setting where the node-specific degree parameters are no longer i.i.d. but instead vary from community to community.
 Such behavior can naturally arise when different communities have differing levels of interaction.
 In particular, we consider the same network model as in \cref{fig:numerical:1} but where the node-specific degree parameters are now generated as

 These distributions are chosen so that the expected number of nodes with $q_{i} = 0.4$ and with $q_{i} = 0.9$ match those of the simulation in \cref{fig:numerical:1}. \Cref{fig:numerical:2} shows the corresponding \normadj matrix, eigenvectors, and embedding dimension selections for this setting.
-As before, the correct embedding dimension here is two for all three choices of $\alpha$.
+As before, the correct embedding dimension here is two positive eigenvalues and zero negative eigenvalues for all three choices of $\alpha$.
 However, in this setting, only NetFlipPA produces an accurate estimate of the spectral noise floor and correctly selects the embedding dimension.
-The RMT-based cutoff (derived for i.i.d. node-specific degree parameters) under-estimates the spectral noise floor and consequently over-estimates the embedding dimension for $\alpha = 0.5$ and $\alpha = 1$.
+The RMT-based cutoff (derived for i.i.d. node-specific degree parameters) under-estimates the spectral noise floor and consequently over-selects both positive and negative eigenvalues for $\alpha = 0.5$ and $\alpha = 1$.
 Indeed, this setting does not satisfy \cite[Assumption 1]{ali2017improved}.
 In contrast, our theoretical analysis allows for non-i.i.d. node-specific degree parameters (see \cref{assump:model:DCSBM}), and thus NetFlipPA provably recovers the spectral noise floor asymptotically in this setting, too.